 To help us think through this issue, we posed a few questions to Paul.
 Paul previously lived and worked in Africa and the Middle East, and he has seen corporate worship in a variety of contexts.
 Here’s that conversation:

-1. How does corporate worship look different around the world (as compared to what many Christians in our culture are used to)?
+1. How does corporate worship look different around the world?

 2. Which aspects of corporate worship are flexible and which are not?
 How do you decide?